Fukuoka PayPay Dome 福岡PayPayドーム

 A music stadium

 PayPay Dome is an impressive stadium building with a capacity of just under 40,000.
-In fair weather the roof of the stadium can be retracted, opening the diamond to the sky.
+The roof can be retracted for open-air events.

 The dome doubles as a music venue when stars come to town.
 Around the edge of the stadium are bronze casts of the hands of the numerous musicians who have performed here, including Paul McCartney, Michael Jackson and Paul Simon.